-It is observed that the newspaper Washington Post is asking for the online subscription which doesn’t comply with European Union data protection rules.
+It has been observed that the newspaper Washington Post is looking for the online subscription, which doesn’t comply with EU data protection regulations.

-They are offering three options which they are offering to-be readers, but only one of those is allowing you to switch off tracking and cookies and the same is the most expensive one costing $9 a month.
+They are offering three options, but only one out of those three options allows you to switch off tracking and cookies, and the same is the most expensive one costs $9 a month.

 The other two which are free for a limited number of articles or $6 a month for an unlimited number.
 They are demanding the readers about illegal cookie consent under GDPR; and consent for tracking any third-party ads.

 The Information Commissioner’s Office reviewed the policies by Washington Post where they found an irregularity acting on a complaint from a Reg reader,

 “Whereas, Article 7 (4) of the EU GDPR states: “When assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.”